Twonki/twonki.github.io/_posts/2020-01-30-HUnit-vs-QuickCheck.md

 The only fairly easy way to generate those I can think of is to start from a normal board and take random moves until the conditions are met.
 However this assumes you are able to make valid moves and can verify that the conditions are met - which themselves need tests.

-I am sure there are very sophisticated approaches solving this, or simpler ones such reading them from a chess-database.
+I am sure there are very sophisticated approaches solving this or simpler ones such as reading them from a chess-database.
 <br><br>
 There are three problems remaining: